-7 Amazing Things to Do in Mumbai
+7 Things You Should See in Mumbai

 Mumbai, India, formerly known as Bombay, is a popular travel destination for visitors from around the globe.
 The city is home to over 21 million people, making it one of the largest cities in the world.

 Full of shops, sights, friendly people, and wonderful food, Mumbai is jam-packed with things to see and do!
 As the capital of the Indian State of Maharashtra, the city is made up of seven islands joining together to form a sprawling playground for locals and visitors alike.

 Located on the Arabian Sea, Mumbai is a huge city nearby some of the most beautiful places on the western coast of India.
 Because of this, Mumbai is the perfect place to start out on a beautiful trip to India.

 In South Mumbai, lies the Gateway of India monument.
 Once a jetty for fishermen, this became a landing place for British governors visiting India.

 The formal monument seen today was built to commemorate the visit of King George V and Queen Mary in 1911.
 As most travelers came to India by boat, this monument was the first glimpse that visitors got of Bombay, thus its name.